Vanilla Frosting Without Butter (or Cream Cheese)

 - Transfer to a small mixing bowl and stir in the vanilla extract.
 Let cool to room temperature – about 10 to 15 minutes.
 You still want the mix to be liquid when you add the powdered sugar.
 Note – You can also refrigerate it for about 5 minutes to speed up the cool down.1 teaspoon vanilla extract

-- Use a hand mixer fitted with the whisk attachments, and add a 1/2 cup of the powdered sugar and salt to the coconut mixture.
+- Use a hand mixer fitted with the whisk attachments, and add 1/2 cup of the powdered sugar and salt to the coconut mixture.
 I recommend sifting the powdered sugar for smooth frosting.
 Start at a low speed to incorporate the powdered sugar.
 Turn up the speed to high and beat for 1 minute.
 At this point, the frosting will look sticky, clumpy, and gooey.
-Do not give up!
+Do not give up.
 The frosting will come together as you mix in the remaining powdered sugar.2 cups, plus 1 tablespoon powdered sugar, 1/4 teaspoon salt

 - Continue to add a 1/2 cup of powdered sugar at a time – beating for at least 1 minute after each addition.
 With the final 1/2 cup, beat the frosting for 3 minutes, until it is light and creamy – this will incorporate air to make the frosting light.
-The frosting should be thick and creamy and resemble the store-bought frosting you buy in the small tubs at the grocery.
+The frosting should be thick and creamy and resemble the store-bought frosting you buy in the small tubs at the grocery store.
 If the frosting still looks loose, refrigerate it for about 10 minutes, then beat for a couple more minutes until it thickens.
-Be cautious with adding more powdered sugar!
+Be cautious with adding more powdered sugar.
 This frosting will set, and too much will make it too thick (think fudge).

 - The frosting is ready to use right away and can sit at room temp for up to 8 hours.
 Or, it can be refrigerated for up to 1 week.
 Important if refrigerating – the frosting will firm.
 Bring to room temperature and re-mix to loosen.